kennyyu/kennyyu.github.com/source/_posts/2014-04-22-reflecting-on-3-years-of-teaching.markdown

 * **Office hours is 24/7, even for classes you're not teaching.** For large classes, you often have many friends in the class.
 As a result, friends will direct their questions to you in-person, through instant message, and through many other means even when you're not having office hours.
+You'll also get questions for classes that you're not teaching.
 It can be difficult to draw the boundary between being a helpful friend and being a teaching fellow.

 * **It is time consuming.** This semester, I've probably spent more time working on